 Interest income is recorded on an accrual basis to the extent such amounts are expected to be collected.
 Amortisation of premium or accretion of discount is recognised utilising the effective interest method over the life of the respective investment.
 Expenses are recorded using the accrual basis of accounting and recognised in the period they are incurred.
 CLO equity investments and CLO fee participations recognise investment income for US GAAP purposes on an accrual basis, utilising an effective interest methodology based upon an effective yield to maturity that is calculated using projected cash flows.
 FASB ASC Topic 325-40, Beneficial Interests in Securitized Financial Assets, requires investment income from CLO equity investments and CLO fee participations to be recognised under the effective interest method, with any difference between the cash distribution and the amount calculated pursuant to the effective interest method recorded as an adjustment to the cost basis of the investment.
-Cash flow projections utilised to determine effective yield are reviewed and updated periodically and modified for non-temporary changes, as needed.
-Effective yield for each CLO equity investment and CLO fee participation will be recalculated following a deal event such as a partial sale, add-on purchase, refinance or reset.
+Cash flow projections utilised to determine effective yield for each

+CLO equity investment and CLO fee participation will be recalculated following a deal event such as a partial sale, addon purchase, refinance or reset.